Medicine — M.D.

 Organic chemistry, one year sequence with lab

-General Physics, one year sequence with lab
+General physics, one year sequence with lab

-Biochemistry, one year sequence with lab
+Biochemistry, one academic term; lab recommended

 Medical College Admission Test (MCAT)

 All applicants must complete the MCAT prior to consideration by the Admissions Committee.
-The MCAT is based on the knowledge gained from the required science courses.
+The MCAT is based on knowledge gained from required science courses.
 The exam must be taken no later than September of the year prior to application.
 MCAT scores older than three years from the date of matriculation are not considered.

 Applicants are required to obtain physician shadowing experience and direct patient care exposure to better inform their decision for a career in medicine.